 |Measurement||Stock Tire (265/70/17)||Upgrade (285/75/16)||Differences|

-The biggest tire you can fit on a MR Triton with stock suspension and stock rims are 235/85/16.
-This size fits without any rubbing problems, and no trimming or additional modifications are required to make them function properly.
+The biggest tire you can fit on an MR Triton with stock suspension and stock rims is 235/85/16.
+This size fits without any rubbing problems, and no trimming or additional modifications are required to make it function properly.

-Factory standard tires on the MR Triton is between a 245/70R16 or 245/65R17 or 265/60/18 which all roughly equate to 29.5”to 30.5” in metric sizes.
-The MR Tritons biggest downside is the lack of off-road clearance.
+Factory standard tires on the MR Triton are between 245/70R16 245/65R17 or 265/60/18 which all roughly equate to 29.5” to 30.5” in metric sizes.
+The MR Tritons’ biggest downside is the lack of off-road clearance.
 If you ever intend on taking this vehicle off-road then it is highly recommended to invest in a quality 50mm lift kit.
 The best way to improve ground clearance and off-road ability is by fitting a larger set of tires.

-The biggest tire you can fit on a MQ Triton with stock suspension and stock rims are 265/65/17 or 265/70/16.
-They both equate to a 29.5” to 30.6” in metric measurements.
-This size fits without any rubbing problems, and no trimming or additional modifications are required to make them function properly.
+The biggest tire you can fit on an MQ Triton with stock suspension and stock rims is 265/65/17 or 265/70/16.
+They both equate to 29.5” to 30.6” in metric measurements.
+This size fits without any rubbing problems, and no trimming or additional modifications are required to make it function properly.

-With a bigger, heavier tire, you will also notice a slight reduction in all-round performance.
-It’s not a major difference and its barely noticeable most of the time in real-world daily driving, however if you know your truck well enough, you’ll notice a slight shift in its performance characteristics.
+With a bigger, heavier tire, you will also notice a slight reduction in all-around performance.
+It’s not a major difference and it’s barely noticeable most of the time in real-world daily driving, however, if you know your truck well enough, you’ll notice a slight shift in its performance characteristics.

 f you want to fit a larger 33” tire without a suspension lift, there is some modification needed.
 The Ranger T6 crash bars protrude from the wheel well and the bigger 285/70/17 tire makes contact.
 These will need to be removed/modified first so as not to damage the new tires.
 They are quite a PITA to remove so be prepared.
 Once removed, and a 20+ offset aftermarket wheel is fitted you should be able to get the 33” tires to fit comfortably.